ymyke/cardio/README.md

 - Smooth "state" changes such as map -> fight, fight won / fight -> map, game over, ...
 - Implement items.
 - Add more skills.

+- Should there be additional scores in addition to the rung?
+Something that better reflects the difficulty mastered by that run?
+E.g., number of fights?
+Or should there be a score per fight (maybe something that reflects how hard the fight is)?

 - Are there 3 (to 4) broad card categories?
   - 1. All that concectually exist.